 It is argued within the text that voice naturalness and authenticity are processed in different stages with naturalness based on voice properties or features whereas authenticity based on speech or social/affective analysis.
 Is it not possible to evaluate naturalness of speech content - e.g., how likely is it that this speech content is produced by a human speaker?
 Relatedly, this implies that naturalness is assessed faster than authenticity - is there any evidence to suggest this in the literature?

 Response: Indeed, the idea that naturalness and authenticity are linked to different processing stages is a prediction that can be derived from the model we propose.
 It may even imply that naturalness is assessed faster than authenticity- a hypothesis that must be put to the test in the future.
-However, they can also be assessed to some degree in parallel, this is why we refrained from very strong predictions in the manuscript.
+However, they can also be assessed to some degree in parallel, which is why we refrained from very strong predictions in the manuscript at this stage.
 Instead, we included the following paragraph in the future directions section:

 “Our theoretical considerations on the processing of voice naturalness calls for the empirical investigation of the time-course and underlying brain mechanisms, relative to authenticity assessments but also in relation to other voice characteristics.
 Initial evidence suggests that voice naturalness affects the brain response as early as 200 ms past voice onset and interacts with the processing of vocal emotions [99].
 Comparably early effects have been found for authenticity assessments [86,100,101].
 Although interpretability of these findings is limited due to potential acoustic confounds, they suggest that naturalness and authenticity assessments are fast processes that form part of fundamental voice perception.
 However, electrophysiological insights directly comparing the time-course of naturalness and authenticity are elusive, as is their interplay with impressions of age, gender, or personality traits.
 A recent EEG study suggests that many first impressions formed from voices are highly intercorrelated [8], but for naturalness we are currently limited to behavioral data that point towards interactions with age, gender and emotion perception [60,63,74].” (p 13)

-Concerning your point that it is not possible to evaluate authenticity or human-likeness of speech, we respectfully disagree here.
+Concerning your point that one might also evaluate naturalness or human-likeness of speech, we fully agree.
 There are anecdotes of smart devices using unusual word constructions, which makes the speech sound odd to the listener.
 One way to empirically test this would be to present participants with transcripts of synthesized and human speech and ask for their judgment of human likeness.
-However, since this goes beyond the scope of the current paper, which concerns the auditory domain, we did not include this point in the manuscript.
+However, a number of considerations made us decide to not include a discussion of this issue in the paper.
+The most important one is that our review is concerned with auditory voice processing irrespective of speech content, such that this issue seems to go beyond the scope of the current paper – especially when considering space limits.
+We hope this is deemed acceptable – but obviously would be happy to include a sentence or two on the topic if advised so by the editor.